 Small businesses may send comments on the actions of Federal employees who enforce, or otherwise determine compliance with, Federal regulations to the Small Business and Agriculture Regulatory Enforcement Ombudsman and the Regional Small Business Regulatory Fairness Boards.
 The Ombudsman evaluates these actions annually and rates each agency's responsiveness to small business.
 If you wish to comment on actions by employees of the Coast Guard, call 1-888-REG-FAIR (1-888-734-3247).
 The Coast Guard will not retaliate against small entities that question or complain about this rule or any policy or action of the Coast Guard.

 4. Collection of Information

-A rule has implications for federalism under Executive Order 13132, Federalism, if it has a substantial direct effect on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government.
-We have analyzed this proposed rule under that Order and determined that this rulemaking does not have implications for federalism.
+A rule has implications for federalism under Executive Order 13132, Federalism, if it has a substantial direct effect on the States, on the relationship between the national government and Start Printed Page 39693the States, or on the distribution of power and responsibilities among the various levels of government.
+We have analyzed this rule under that Order and determined that this rule does not have implications for federalism.

 6. Protest Activities